 And most importantly, legit marketers pay Google and Facebook to run ads on their trusted platforms, certainly not to some shady site like Banner Code.

-Greg is just using this business model to convince you in a seemingly legit opportunity for making money online investing in banner ads.
+Greg is just using this business model to convince you of a seemingly legit opportunity for making money online by investing in banner ads.
 The promo video is the work of professional marketers, but it has little value and nothing to do with real life.

 How Does Banner Code Work?